-The Baptist Health Psychology Training Program is a yearlong postdoctoral experience, consisting of two to three semester rotations surveying various clinical specialties.
-The fellowship is designed to train future clinicians to provide quality mental health services in an integrative and diversified healthcare setting.
+Our Clinical Health Psychology training program is designed to train future clinicians to provide quality mental health services in an integrative and diversified healthcare setting.
 The training model is developmental in nature, with consideration given to the varying levels of skill and experience among trainees.
 Pedagogy is modeled from a biopsychosocial, clinical health psychology, and multiculturally competent perspective.
 The training is intended to be generalist in nature, in order to cultivate foundational knowledge and skills for a myriad of future clinical roles.
 The applied training methods also seek to be in accordance with the American Psychological Association Ethical Principles of Psychologists and Code of Conduct (APA, 2017), the Commission on Accreditation (2017), and Standards of Accreditation for Health Service Psychology (APA, 2015).
+Satisfactory completion of the postdoctoral fellowship meets postdoctoral supervised practice requirements (2,000 hours) for licensure in the state of Florida.

 The program is designed after the practitioner-scholar model, which emphasizes the complementary relationship between professional psychological practice and scientific scholarly inquiry.
 The program emphasizes the importance of teaching psychological knowledge and methods that are grounded in the existing empirical literature.
-This integration of science, literature, and clinical work facilitates the development of fellow's profession-wide competencies as outlined in the American Psychological Association Standards of Accreditation for Health Service Psychology (2015).
+This integration of science, literature, and clinical work facilitates the development of trainees' profession-wide competencies as outlined in the American Psychological Association Standards of Accreditation for Health Service Psychology (2015).

 Baptist Health promotes a welcoming atmosphere to enhance individual and professional growth by offering a series of clinical rotations, extensive supervision, and formal didactics.
-The program's philosophical approach is trainee-centered, collaborative, and responsive.
+The program's philosophical approach to training is trainee-centered, collaborative, and responsive.
 Consideration is given to each trainee's individual educational goals and clinical areas of interest.
-There is ongoing dialogue, both informally and formally, to facilitate an accommodation of the fellow's preferences.
+There is ongoing dialogue, both informally and formally, to facilitate the accommodation of trainee preferences.